scottgal/mostlylucid.nugetpackages/Mostlylucid.BotDetection/docs/detection-strategies.md

 Use AI Detection when you need to catch sophisticated or evolving bots that evade pure pattern and heuristic-based methods.

-See [ai-detection.md](ai-detection.md) for details on ONNX and Ollama-based AI detection.
+See [ai-detection.md](ai-detection.md) for details on Heuristic and Ollama-based AI detection.

 ---